stringintech/blog/content/post/postgres-partitioning/index.md

 ## My Benchmark Setup

-To quantify the benefits of partitioning, I set up a benchmark with three scenarios using PostgreSQL 16.4:
+To quantify the benefits of partitioning, I set up a benchmark with three scenarios using PostgreSQL in a containerized environment:

 1. **Simple Table:** A standard, non-partitioned table
 2. **Partitioned Table (Row Deletion):** A table partitioned by week, deleting rows from the first week
 3. **Partitioned Table (Partition Drop):** Same as #2, but dropping the entire first week's partition

-I populated each table with 4 million records (about 1 million per week) and ran each scenario five times to get averaged results.
+### PostgreSQL Container Specifications

+- PostgreSQL Version: 16.4
+- Docker Version: 27.0.3
+- Resource Limits:
+  - CPU Limit: 8 CPUs
+  - Memory Limit: 1 GB

+### Data Characteristics

+- Total Records: 4 million
+- Distribution: Evenly distributed over 4 weeks (1 million per week)
+- Indexing: Both tables (simple and partitioned) have an index on the `time` column

 ## Key Findings